mongodb-developer/kotlin-driver-quick-start/Readme.md

 }
 ```

+`find` operator returns a list of results but since we are only interested in a single document, we can use `limit` operator in conjunction to
+limit our result set, in this case it would be a single document.

-and if we want to read a specific document, we can add filter parameters.
+If we extend this further and want to read a specific document, we can add filter parameters over top it like

 ```kotlin
 val queryParams = Filters